Esri/arcgis-runtime-samples-android/java/read-geopackage/README.md

 ## How it works

-1. Open the `GeoPackage` with a path and load it using `GeoPackage.loadAsync`.
+1. Open the `GeoPackage` with a path and load it using `geoPackage.loadAsync()`.
-2. Iterate through available rasters, exposed by `geopackage.getGeoPackageRasters`.
+2. Iterate through available rasters, exposed by `geopackage.getGeoPackageRasters()`.
-    * For each raster, create a raster layer using `new Rasterlayer(geopackageRaster)`, then add it to the map.
+    * For each raster, create a new `Rasterlayer(geopackageRaster)`, then add it to the map.
-3. Iterate through available feature tables, exposed by `geopackage.getGeoPackageFeatureTables`.
+3. Iterate through available feature tables, exposed by `geopackage.getGeoPackageFeatureTables()`.
-    * For each feature table, create a feature layer using `new FeatureLayer(geopackageFeatureTable)`, then add it to the map.
+    * For each feature table, create a new `FeatureLayer(geopackageFeatureTable)`, then add it to the map.

 ## Relevant API